RoboVAST

 Variation Automation and Scalable Testing for Robotic Systems

 RoboVAST is an open-source framework for automated, large-scale integration testing of robotic software in simulated environments.
-Built upon proven foundations including the Floorplan-DSL for parameterizable indoor environment generation, scenario-execution for single test execution, and Kubernetes for orchestration, RoboVAST enables developers to systematically validate their systems across thousands of varied test scenarios.
+Built upon proven foundations including the Floorplan-DSL for parameterizable indoor environment generation, scenario-execution for single run execution, and Kubernetes for orchestration, RoboVAST enables developers to systematically validate their systems across thousands of varied run scenarios.

 Mobile robot navigation serves as our primary use case, focusing on indoor environments where robots must navigate with varying layouts, tasks, obstacles, navigation parameters and environmental conditions.
 This foundational application demonstrates RoboVAST’s core capabilities while providing immediate value to the mobile robotics community.